noticeable/image-geotagger/README.md

 	- value in meters: the script will order the files into GPSDateTime order and calculate distance (horizontal) between photos.
 If distance calculated is greater than discard value set between photos, these photos will be considered corrupt and discarded
 * -n normalise:
 	- value in meters.
 The script will order the files into GPSDateTime order and calculate distance (horizontal) between photos.
 If value greater than normalise value the script will find the midpoint between two photos either side in order and assign the midpoint as correct gps.
 Note for first and last photo it is impossible to calculate midpoint, hence if first / last connection exceeds normalise value set, these photos will be discarded.
-* -o offset gps track times
-	- value in seconds to offset each gps track timestamp.
-Can be either positive of negative.

 **About discard and normalise**